Cyclone Belna

 In the French overseas department of Mayotte, up to 15,000 people relocated to shelters in advance of the storm.
 Several of the department's services, including the main airport and ferries, were suspended.
 The cyclone ultimately passed 100 km east of Mayotte with only minor impacts.
 Northern Madagascar was impacted by heavy rains from Belna.
 Soalala and Antsiranana experienced extensive flooding.
 Strong winds in Soalala damaged the roofs of 80% of homes and government offices.
 In total, there were nine fatalities and over 2,000 injuries associated with Belna.
-Damage in Madagascar is estimated at around US$25 million.
+Damage in Madagascar is estimated at US$25 million.

 Meteorological history

 MFR began highlighting the potential for tropical cyclone development in their daily bulletins on 25 November, noting an increase in shower activity west of Seychelles.
 Aided by the passage of a Kelvin wave and a favourable window in the Madden–Julian oscillation, a broad trough of low pressure began to take shape within the storm activity, extending across the equator.
 Projections from computer models remained in disagreement over the system's future, complicated by the concurrent development of a tropical disturbance in the northwestern Indian Ocean along the same trough.
-A loosely-defined wind circulation was detected 263 km south of Mahe, Seychelles on 29 November, offset from convection.
+A loosely defined wind circulation was detected 263 km south of Mahe, Seychelles on 29 November, offset from convection.
 Over the following days, this circulation tightened within an environment moderately conducive for tropical development.
 Météo-France declared the system as a zone of disturbed weather on 2 December; at the time the system had drifted west from its point of origin.
 Although the storm was better organised and the environment conducive for intensification, the storm's wind field initially remained elongated and rainfall remained north of the storm's centre.
 The disturbance became a tropical depression on 5 December, attended by an increase in rainbands and the return of convection at the centre of circulation; at 18:00 UTC that day, the system was upgraded to Moderate Tropical Storm Belna.